-Isolation Locks Notices Earthing OTHER PRECAUTIONS: I certify that the plant/equipment identified above has been made safe, electrically isolated, earthed and all necessary measures have been taken to ensure that the work/tests specified below can be performed in a safe manner.
-Permit Controller: Signed: Date: Time: Acceptance by competent person prior to commencement I understand the work that is to be carried out and the safety precautions that are necessary to complete the work safely as outlined in the appropriate method statement and risk assessments.
-If conditions are such that the method statement and risk assessments become invalid it is my responsibility to stop work immediately and notify the person who authorised this permit to work.
-Competent Person: Signed: Date: Time: Permit Cancellation This permit is cancelled.
+Isolation \Box Locks Notices Earthing j 🗆 OTHER PRECAUTIONS S: I certify that the plant/equipm above has been made safe, e isolated, earthed and all nece can be performed in a safe m electrically essary measures ha ve been taken to ensure that the work/test s specified below Permit Controller: Signed: Date: Time: Acc I understand the work that is work safely as outlined in the the method statement and ris notify the person who authori Competent Person: to be carried out and appropriate method k assessments beco I statement and risk asse ome invalid it is my respo hat are necessary ssments.
+If condition tions are such that Permit Cancellation This permit is cancelled.
 The work is/is not complete.
 Safety precautions have/have not been removed.
+Competent Person: Signed: Date: Time: Completion of Work Final check by Contractor/Employee I declare that the work described above is complete and all work equipment, persons and materials under my control have been withdrawn.
+All safeguards have been reinstated and the work area returned to a safe status and service.

-Competent Person: Signed: Date: Time: I declare that the work describ npletion of Work Final check by bed above is complete and all wo All safeguards have been reinsta ork equipment, persons and n 5
+Competent Person: Signed:

-Competent Person: Signed: Date: Time:
+Time: